-- The what, how and why of being a scientist. - How would ecosystems change if humans disappeared? - How can access to clean water improve communities? - What would the world be like if all forces became unbalanced?
+- The what, how and why of being a scientist. - How would ecosystems change if humans disappeared? - How can access to clean water improve communities? - How could you build a machine, utilising how forces affect the way objects move to complete a given task?